nicolas-ivanov/Rino/README.md

 Rino
 ====

-a base for virtual personal assistant system
+A base for virtual personal assistant system.